 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-You will receive this medicine while you are in a hospital or cancer treatment center.
-A nurse or other trained health professional will give you this medicine.
-This medicine is given as a shot into the buttocks slowly on days 1, 15, 29 and once monthly thereafter.
+A nurse or other trained health professional will give you this medicine in a hospital or cancer treatment center.
+This medicine is given as a shot into the buttocks slowly on days 1, 15, 29, and once every month thereafter.

 This medicine comes with patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 Cancer medicines can cause nausea or vomiting, even after receiving medicines to prevent it.
 If you have nausea and vomiting after receiving this medicine, talk to your doctor or nurse about ways to control these effects.

 This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.